FROM VOR’s NEWSLETTER – VOR’s IMPACT ON THE REFUGEE POPULATION OF SOUTHERN CALIFORNIA

 Then there was Priscilla.
 Before teaching ESL at VOR, Priscilla was a missionary in Pakistan for decades.
 Her care for her students was evident from the joy and relief on the faces of each woman who hugged and greeted Priscilla at the event.
 Priscilla noticed me, too.
 In the months after Women’s Day, she invited me to join her ESL class, where I got to spend time acclimating to new cultures, building personal friendships, and growing together with (and on some days, being a substitute teacher for) my fellow English learners from Afghanistan, Egypt, Eritrea, Iraq, Jordan, Lebanon, and Syria.

 And then there was Reem.
 I crossed paths with Reem as changing needs moved me from the ESL classroom into VOR’s childcare ministry.
-Reem was the one who faithfully took care of the youngest children who arrived at VOR daily as their mothers or grandparents attended ESL classes.
+Reem was the one who faithfully took care of the littlest ones who arrived at VOR daily as their mothers or grandparents attended ESL classes.
 Every time I think of Reem, I see a big, big heart that overflows with love and compassion.
 Through days of comforting crying babies and building blocks with toddlers together, I would say that the mark of Reem’s ministry is her constantly prayerful heart.

 In my prior research and teaching, I observed experienced educators in action, working deftly and skillfully with children coming their way.
 At VOR, however, the first thing Reem always did for each baby coming under her care, was to pray and sing over them.
-“Jesus loves you” was a message that she brought to the little ones not merely via crafts or curricula, but through her devoted presence filled with the Spirit.
-Even as Reem has moved on from VOR due to family relocation, her posture of prayer and reverence for our Lord has made a deep mark on my heart.
+“Jesus loves you” is a message that she brought to the little ones not merely via crafts or curricula, but through her devoted presence filled with the Spirit.
+Even as Reem has moved on from VOR due to family relocation, her posture of prayer and reverence for God has made a deep mark on my heart.
 I want to be like her – to serve each child who arrives to play, learn, and grow at VOR with prayerfulness and compassion.

 Finally, the recent unrest in my homeland (Hong Kong) has brought me into a surprising new level of empathy with refugee families.
 Back at my first step into VOR (March 2018), I did not foresee that I would be exchanging similar Instagram pictures of crossfire with my friends from war-torn countries, being able to respond, “I know how you feel.
 That’s happening in my homeland, too.”
 We embrace in sadness, lamenting the brokenness of the places we love so dearly.
 But at such a time as this, I get to, even more, affirm the certainty of the hope we have in Christ Jesus, who holds history in His Hand.
 Only in Him can we have hope that will never be shaken.
 And I cry out in the name of Jesus Christ for every family that God brings through the doors of VOR and of our country, that together we can pray with the psalmist: